joshvu93/0711movies/README.md

-# CISC191
+# 0711 Movies
-Intermediate Java Programming Final Project Template
+Intermediate Java Programming Final Project Template.
+A library of movies and their ratings from 2007 to 2011.
 ## Prerequisites
 1. Maven
 2. Git